AutoFlowResearch/SmartPeak/docs/start/faq.rst

 .. _issues:

 My question is not listed here.
-Where can I contact the developers?
+How can I contact the developers?
 -------------------------------------------------------------------

 SmartPeak is an open-source project that values feedback from the community.
 Please feel free to notify us of any bugs, request any features, or ask any questions by filing an Issue as https://github.com/AutoFlowResearch/SmartPeak/issues.